Laura Lee Huttenbach

 Laura Lee Huttenbach is an author and athlete from Atlanta, Georgia.
 In 2001, the Georgia House of Representatives honored her with a resolution.
 Georgia House Resolution 586 commended her for her athleticism, academics, and community service.

 Prior to the 1996 Olympics in Atlanta, she was nominated as a "community hero" and received the honor of carrying the Olympic Torch as it passed through the city of Atlanta.
 A list of Georgia runners was documented in Savannah Now.
-That flame was later passed to Muhammad Ali, the highlight of the opening ceremony of the 1996 Atlanta Olympics.